cs2113-f24/cs2113-f24.github.io/j-units/J4-GUI-Swing.md

 }
 ```

 Two new things here.
 First is the **`JLabel`, which is a GUI component for displaying short text**.
-The initial text displayed is "Hello".
+The initial text displayed is `Hello`.
 Second is the `ButtonClickListenerEx1` class.
-This is where the action is, and so let's take a look at that code
+This is where the action is, and so let's take a look at that code:

 ```java
 import javax.swing.*;